 Our hearts and lives were forever changed in that moment.

 Our son’s birth mother is the reason why Zach and I are parents, the reason why Barron is our son, and she is someone we will forever honor, cherish, and love.
-We are thankful for the wonderful blessing that is an open adoption and we are grateful that it is the type of adoption she chose to pursue.
+We are thankful for open adoption and we are grateful that it is the type of adoption she chose to pursue.
 Just like for any of our loved ones, she will always have a seat at our table.

 When I sat down to write this, I had a baby in my belly and I was 39 weeks pregnant.
 On November 26th I was sitting on my laptop editing this very story when I received a call from my midwife – an ultrasound came back with concerning results and we had to get induced that day.
 Overwhelmed and a little bit scared, Zach and I drove to the hospital to have our baby.
 I had wanted to go into labor naturally but God had other plans and we were induced that late afternoon.
 We labored through the night and at 6:24 a.m. our sweet daughter Grace entered the world and joined our family.